FROM THE FOUNDERS OF IBTA · 30+ COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 The proof

-We certify what each holder has actually shipped — defended in front of the Standards Council and entered into a public, citable record.
+We certify what each holder has actually shipped — reviewed asynchronously by a four-reviewer panel and entered into the on-chain Verification Registry as a citable record.
 Demonstrated competence, not completion.

 Who governs it